Tristram Baumber

 Tristram Baumber (born 1978 in Canberra, Australia) is an Australian writer known for creating television shows such as The PM's Daughter, Timothy and The Cleanists, as well as writing for a number of other Australian television programs.
 Baumber's short comedy plays have been performed in various countries as part of the Short + Sweet festival.

+Early life and education

+Baumber studied English and creative writing at the University of Wollongong.